 (D) The RSO for an application for registration of an electronic brachytherapy device shall meet the qualifications of this subsection and shall carry out the responsibilities of subsection (n) of this section.

+(E) The agency may determine that a person who otherwise meets the RSO qualifications specified in this section is unqualified to be named as the RSO, based on the person’s history with ensuring a facility’s compliance with the Texas Radiation Control Act (Act) and rules of this chapter.

 (4) Any time after the filing of the original application, the agency may require additional information to determine if the certificate of registration should be issued or denied.

 (5) An application for a certificate of registration may include a request for a certificate of registration authorizing one or more activities or use locations.
-Applications for certification of mammography systems ,lasers, laser services, laser hair removal facilities, laser hair removal training programs, and laser hair removal individuals shall be made separately.
+Applications for certification of mammography systems shall be made separately.

-(6) Applications and documents submitted to the agency may be made available for public inspection except that the agency may withhold any document or part thereof from public inspection in accordance with §289.231(aa) of this title.
+(6) Applications and documents submitted to the agency may be made available for public inspection except that the agency may withhold any document or part thereof from public inspection per §289.231(aa) of this title.

 (7) Each application for a certificate of registration shall be accompanied by the fee prescribed in §289.204 of this title.
-An application for a certificate of registration for an electronic brachytherapy device shall be accompanied by the fee prescribed in Figure: 25 TAC §289.204(j), category (3) for other therapeutic radiation machines.

 (8) Each application shall be accompanied by a completed RC Form 226-1 (Business Information Form) that shall contain the legal name of the entity or business.
-Unless exempt in accordance with the Business and Commerce Code, Chapter 71, the applicant shall:
+Unless exempt per the Business and Commerce Code, Chapter 71, the applicant shall:

 (A) be authorized to conduct business in the State of Texas as listed on the Texas Secretary of State (SOS) web site; and

-(B) file an assumed name certificate with the Texas SOS if using an assumed name in their application, and/or the office of the county clerk in the county where the business is located.
+(B) file an assumed name certificate with the Texas SOS if using an assumed name in their application.

 (f) Application for registration for human use of radiation machines.